 - Download a SAML IdP Metadata XML file from your Identity Provider

-- Send the Metadata XML file to email@example.com.
+- Send the Metadata XML file to Pendo Support.
 Make sure to let us know whether you want to authenticate customers or team members.

-- Feedback support will configure the Feedback side and email you with your ACS, Issuer and Login URLs
+- Pendo support will configure the Pendo side and email you with the Pendo metadata which includes your ACS, Issuer and Login URLs

 - Add the ACS URL and Issuer URL to your Identity Provider

-- Let Feedback support know this is done, and they will enable your account for SSO
+- Let Pendo support know this is done, and they will enable your account for SSO

 - Go to your SAML login URL in your browser